tjadowski/tjadowski/README.md

 Now, I'm working as a freelancer and a member of small company in cozy town.

-Currently I am not actively looking for a job, but I am open for proposal :).
+Currently I am not actively looking for a job, but I am open for proposals :).
-Due to family restrictions I consider remote-only job offer.
+Due to family restrictions I consider only fully-remote job offers.

 I run a Polish translation of Leo Babauta's blog [mnmlista](https://github.com/tjadowski/mnmlista.pl).